 I'm staying in a spotless, spacious flat owned by friends of my fiancé's.
 They welcomed me to a pristine spare bedroom with a flat-screen TV and bubbly water.
 I am to help myself to their lovely kitchen's contents.
 Even now, I just finished a tasty European breakfast and I'm looking out onto their spacious balcony that overlooks the hilly city in which they live.
 They have made me more than comfortable for the remainder of my visit.

 Somehow, they were worried I wouldn't like it here.
-And merely in a physical sense, it is quiet likeable here.
+And merely in a physical sense, it is quite likeable here.
 But as I move to my fourth continent, I know that life is about so much more than me, or about here.

 It's about Him—God.